earthly/website/blog/_posts/2021-02-25-intercal-yaml-and-other-horrible-programming-languages.md

 author: Adam
 sidebar:
   nav: "thoughts"
-excerpt: "In this article, the author explores the world of unconventional programming languages like INTERCAL and YAML.
-They discuss the unique features and quirks of these languages, as well as the challenges and pitfalls of using them.
-The article also delves into the blurred line between configuration and programming languages, and the potential problems that arise when control flow is embedded in config files."
+excerpt: Discover the bizarre world of INTERCAL, a parody programming language that will leave you scratching your head.
+Then, delve into the blurred line between configuration and programming languages, and why YAML might not be the best choice for control flow.
 internal-links:
   - intercal
 ---